OliverSchlueter/mauerstrassenloewen/docs/src/architecture.md

 ### Simulation

 The simulation service is responsible for running the simulations.
 It has an HTTP API to manage simulations.

+!!!warning Sunset notice
+This service has been sunset to focus on the core features of the application.
+!!!

 ### Monitoring